 FTSE holds up despite banking losses: Londons leading shares index managed to hold its head above water, despite heavy losses for the banking sector amid ongoing fears over the Eurozone.
 Investors dumped financial stocks as borrowing costs in Spain moved past 6% and closer to the unsustainable levels that forced Greece, Portugal and Ireland to seek an EU bailout.

-GDF Suez takes over full control of IPR for 6.8 billion: French utility giant GDF Suez snapped up the 30% of the U.K.s it does not already own for 6.8 billion.
-The 418p-per-share offer is 7% above the initial 390p offer approach that was rejected by s (IPR) independent directors recently, and values the British company at 22.8 billion.
+GDF Suez takes over full control of IPR for 6.8 billion: French utility giant GDF Suez snapped up the 30% of the U.K.s International Power it does not already own for 6.8 billion.
+The 418p-per-share offer is 7% above the initial 390p offer approach that was rejected by International Powers (IPR) independent directors recently, and values the British company at 22.8 billion.

 Further job losses as receivers seek to save R&M Deluxe Group: The Owner of Instyle Furniture, the Scottish sofa manufacturer and retailer, has gone into receivership with the loss of 17 jobs.
 R&M Deluxe Group, which had employed 45 people, had experienced challenging trading conditions in recent years, according to joint receivers Gary Fraser and Blair Nimmo of KPMG.